 About KVOA 4

-In 1968, the Steinmans sold a controlling stake in KVOA-TV to Pulitzer Publishing, making it Pulitzer's first (partial) television station acquisition outside of its home base in St. Louis, Missouri; KOAT went to Pulitzer fully a year later.
-In 1972, Pulitzer was forced to spin off its share of KVOA to an employee group called Channel 4-TV after it purchased the Arizona Daily Star the year before due to the tightening of the Federal Communications Commission's cross-ownership rules.
+In 1968, Steinman sold a controlling stake in KVOA to Pulitzer Publishing, making it Pulitzer's first television station acquisition outside of its home base in St. Louis, Missouri.
+KOAT was fully acquired by Pulitzer a year later.
+However, in 1972, Pulitzer was required to spin off its share of KVOA to an employee group called Channel 4-TV due to the Federal Communications Commission's cross-ownership rules, which were being tightened at the time.
 Channel 4-TV also acquired Steinman's stake in KVOA around the same time.